-With Thanksgiving fast approaching, it is that one time of the year where teachers all across America can think of fun Thanksgiving activities for their students that will definitely put them into the holiday mood!
+Thanksgiving is fast approaching.
+That one time of the year when teachers all across America can think of fun Thanksgiving activities for their students.
+It that will definitely put them into the holiday mood!

-Many different Thanksgiving activities can be done during class time and these are our top classroom activities you can do with your students, from elementary to high school, to bring some fall excitement into your school.
+Many different Thanksgiving activities can be done during class time.
+We wanted to share our top classroom activities you can do with your students.
+From elementary to high school, bringing some fall excitement into your school.

 Gratitude activities; the holiday to be thankful

-One of the important aspects of Thanksgiving is remembering all the things we should be grateful for and taking the time to appreciate all the wonderful joys we have.
+One of the important aspects of Thanksgiving is remembering all the things we should be grateful for.
+We need to take the time to appreciate all the wonderful joys we have.
 This is an important lesson that you can teach your students and here are different gratitude activities you can do for them to be thankful.
 These were our favorites!

 1. Gratitude Jars

 One of the easiest activities is to get your class to make a gratitude jar.
 You can tell your students beforehand to bring in a jar of their choice into the planned class.
-This can allow them to either bring a jar that has decoration already or a plain one they can decorate on later.
+They can either bring a jar that has decorations already or a plain one they can decorate later.

 During the class, ask your students to jot down everything they are thankful for on slips of paper and place them into their own gratitude jar.
 You can help them to give some inspiration and examples of your own, allowing them to brainstorm ideas.
 The great reason for the jar is that there doesn’t need to be a fixed amount that needs to be written.
 Your students can choose how much they want to fill out in the jar.

-At the end of the exercise, your students can share some of the things they wrote and this can create a great bonding experience.
+At the end of the exercise, your students can share some of the things they wrote.
+It is a great bonding experience.
 Let your students know that this jar can be kept safely in their room and whenever they need to open it, they can, allowing them to be reminded that there are wonderful things in their life to celebrate.
 If they want, they can keep filling it up until next Thanksgiving!

 2. Gratitude Cards

-What better way to let someone special know how much you are grateful to have them in your life than by gifting them a specially designed card!
-Your class can take the time to create them and is a fantastic way for their creative art side to come out.
+What better way to let someone special know how grateful you are to have them in your life than by gifting them a specially designed card!
+Your class can take the time to create them.
+It is a fantastic way for their creative art side to come out.
 Each card can have special elements related to that specific person too.

 Not only is this a great art activity for many ages, but will also help the children to learn how to appreciate those that help them in their lives.
 Whether it is a classmate, their parents, siblings, or even their teacher.